No. 207 Group RAF

-On 16 November 1942, the Group was upgraded to Command status and again became Air H.Q.
-East Africa.
-Following the Casablanca Conference-directed reorganization of the Allied air forces in the North African and Mediterranean Theater of Operations (MTO) effective 18 February 1943, Air H.Q.
-East Africa was a sub-command of RAF Middle East Command, itself a sub-command of the Mediterranean Air Command.
+On 16 November 1942, the Group was upgraded to Command status and again became Air HQ East Africa.
+Following the Casablanca Conference-directed reorganization of the Allied air forces in the North African and Mediterranean Theater of Operations effective 18 February 1943, Air HQ East Africa was a sub-command of RAF Middle East Command, itself a sub-command of the Mediterranean Air Command.

+Group order of battle, 27 October 1942

+Source: Richards, D. and H. Saunders, The Royal Air Force 1939-1945 (Volumes 2-3, HMSO, 1953).